QuantumObject/docker-ushahidi-platform/README.md

 "Make smart decisions with a data management system that rapidly collects data from the crowd and visualizes what happened, when and where."

+note: quantumobject/docker-ushahidi container  refer to version 2.7.4 that include client and platform together (old version) , for veriosn 3 you need to deploy the ushhidi-platform (quantumobject/docker-ushahidi-platform container ) and ushhidi-platform-client (quantumobject/docker-ushahidi-platform-client container : still not ready) .

 ## Install dependencies

   - [Docker][2]